-When a creator is building their project on Kickstarter, they are required to set an estimated delivery date for when they hope to start shipping rewards.
-This date is an estimate, and should not be taken as a guarantee.
-Remember, you are not purchasing an item when you decide to pledge towards a project on Kickstarter — you're helping to create something new.
+When a creator is building their project on Kickstarter, they are required to set an estimated delivery date.
+This date is intended as a goal for when the creator hopes to start shipping rewards, and should not be treated as a guarantee of when backers can expect to start receiving rewards.
+Remember, this date is an estimate.

-Our biggest expectation of creators, especially when a project is delayed, is that they communicate with backers through regular updates or messages, however each creator will approach customer service differently.
+Our biggest expectation of creators, especially when a project is delayed, is that they communicate with backers through regular updates or messages, however each creator will approach how they handle this communication differently.

-It’s also possible that a creator is feeling overwhelmed and in these instances we ask that you are supportive and understanding, and avoid sending anything unkind.
-Remember, there is a human being behind every project.
+In instances where a creator has become overwhelmed we ask that you are supportive and understanding, and avoid sending anything unkind.
+And most of all, be patient.
+Remember that there is a human being behind every project.